mamcer/cookbook/README.md

 # cookbook

-What is cookbook? an experiment, an excuse to build a simple REST api  using golang, to play with vanilla javascript, with sqlite (and then migrated to mysql), to test how it will run from a phone, a way to document recipes, all of them and maybe the most important was a way to have some fun and distract the mind amid so much uncertainty and at times fear during the moments of greatest restrictions during the pandemic
+What is cookbook? an experiment, an excuse to build a simple REST api  using golang, to play with vanilla javascript, with sqlite (and then migrated to mysql), to test how it can be hosted on a phone (using termux), a way to document recipes, all of them and maybe the most important was a way to have some fun and distract the mind amid so much uncertainty and at times fear during the moments of greatest restrictions during the pandemic

 It is functional but still at a development level.
 With for example diferent hardcoded values.
-Originally used directly from my Android One phone with termux (2020)

 ## mysql